smartlogy-labs/laravel-starter-kit/README.md

 # Laravel Starter Kit

-A modern Laravel starter kit with admin panel, built with Laravel 12, Tailwind CSS 4, and Preline UI components.
+A modern Laravel starter kit with admin panel, built with Laravel 12, Bun for build tool, Tailwind CSS 4, and Preline UI components.

 ## Features